 The Metro Line LRT Extension

 Recently we saw that, once again, weak representation on Council has shifted the LRT priority from the north to the south.
-Without a change in leadership, the north side will continue to get shafted.
+Without a change in leadership, the north side will continue to be neglected.

 Recognizing that the proposed Metro Line LRT will cost billions, I want to adjust the route to make it more efficient and useable.
 Currently, the proposal is that it will make a 90-degree turn on 113A Street/Castle Downs Road at 153 Avenue and head toward St. Albert, but many people in St. Albert do not want the LRT.